Karia Ba Mohamed

-Karia Ba Mohamed is a city in northern Morocco, situated in the Atlas Mountains 58 kilometres northwest of the city of Fes.
+Karia Ba Mohamed is a city in northern Morocco, situated in the Rif Mountains 58 kilometres northwest of the city of Fes.

 Located near the Sebou River, Karia has a population of some 18,000 people and around 2,000 houses.
 It is a working class farming area.
 The view north from the town looks towards Moulay Bouchta and the Rif Mountains in the distance.
 There are no hotels or municipal buildings.

-The town has a high school, and a central marketplace.
+Karia has a high school, and a central marketplace.
 The souk day is Tuesday.
 The high school serves students from the surrounding villages.